Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Introduction

 In this work, we aim to synthesize neural controllers of continuous-time systems together with a Lyapunov certificate.
 Unlike typical machine learning tasks, this problem requires that the Lyapunov and boundary conditions hold over the \emph{entire continuous domain of interest}, rather than statistically achieving high accuracy on a discrete test set.
 However, since at each iteration only a small number of points can be selected, the problem forces us to adopt specialized strategies both to pick the training domain and to sample training data from the domain.
-We argue that these two are the key factors for the conservativeness issue presented in many previous works.
-For the training domain selection, many previous works simply select a fixed domain of interest and enforce the Lyapunov condition over it.
-While some previous works proposed a new formulation to overcome the conservativeness by introducing an extra term to verify forward invariance and allow the ROA to touch the training domain non-trivially~\citep{yang2024lyapunov,shi2024certified}, we argue that this does not fully solve the conservativeness issue and leaves the training domain selection a hard hyperparameter to tune.
+We argue that these two are the key factors for the conservativeness issue observed in many previous works.
+For selecting the training domain, many previous works simply select a fixed domain of interest and enforce the Lyapunov condition over it.
+While some previous works have proposed a new formulation to overcome the conservativeness by introducing an extra term to verify forward invariance and allow the ROA to touch the training domain nontrivially~\citep{yang2024lyapunov,shi2024certified}, we argue that this does not fully solve the conservativeness issue and leaves the training domain selection a hard hyperparameter to tune.

 In addition to the training domain, training data selection also plays an important role.
-Besides simple random sampling that typically does not suffice for certification, previous works dealing with similar problems~\citep{chang2019neural,dai2021lyapunov,zhou2022neural,yang2024lyapunov} typically achieve co-learning with a counterexample-guided (CEGIS) approach, which generates counterexamples of the Lyapunov condition either using a verifier~\citep{chang2019neural,dai2021lyapunov} such as an SMT or MILP solver or a gradient-based approach~\citep{wu2023neural,yang2024lyapunov} to be the training data.
-While these approaches have led to great success, such approaches can typically only refine upon already worked controller/Lyapunov function pair and thus rely on carefully tuned LQR/RL based initializations~\citep{chang2019neural,wu2023neural, yang2024lyapunov}.
+Besides simple random sampling that typically does not suffice for certification, previous works dealing with similar problems~\citep{chang2019neural,dai2021lyapunov,zhou2022neural,yang2024lyapunov} typically achieve co-learning with a counterexample-guided (CEGIS) approach, which generates counterexamples of the Lyapunov condition as the training data, either using a verifier~\citep{chang2019neural,dai2021lyapunov} such as an SMT or MILP solver or a gradient-based approach~\citep{wu2023neural,yang2024lyapunov}.
+While these approaches have led to great success, such approaches can typically only refine upon already worked controller/Lyapunov function pair and thus rely on carefully tuned LQR-/RL-based initializations~\citep{chang2019neural,wu2023neural, yang2024lyapunov}.
 This limitation makes these works both conservative in their estimation of the ROA and also very difficult to apply to new systems without much domain-specific knowledge.